minvws/nl-kat-coordination/docs/configuration.md

 again when it just has been dispatched.
 With this setting we can avoid that tasks are put onto the queue again when they are not allowed to be dispatched again.
 Default is `86400`.

+Interval in seconds of the execution of the `monitor_organisations` method of the scheduler application to check newly created or removed organisations from katalogus.
+It updates the organisations, their plugins, and the creation of their schedulers.
+Default is `60`.

 `SCHEDULER_RABBITMQ_DSN` is the url of the RabbitMQ host.